Contractions During Pregnancy: What to ExpectSkip to the navigation

 Preterm labor is diagnosed in a woman who is 20 to 37 weeks pregnant and has regular uterine contractions.
-This means 4 or more in 20 minutes, or about 8 or more in 1 hour.
+This means about 6 or more contractions in 1 hour.

 Call your doctor if you have had regular contractions for an hour, even after you have had a glass of water and are resting.